jessetrippe/jessetrippe.github.io/_work_items/08-tech-for-campaigns.md

 <section class="grid grid-item-12/12">
 	<div class="grid-item-12/12 grid-item-4/12@md">
 		<h2 class="mb-3">Wireframes Phase Two</h2>
-		<p>After implemention and testing of phase one completed, work began on transforming the one page form into a multi-step wizard.
+		<p>After implemention and testing of phase one completed, work began on transforming the one-page form into a multi-step wizard.
 Our assumption was by grouping related fields and ordering steps sequentially we'd reduce cognitive load and increase conversion.</p>
 		<p>I thoughtfully split the form into four steps, designed a status bar, and added placeholders for intro text and icons.
-After a round of feedback from my team I saught approval from Tech for Campaigns' founders and moved into the final design phase.</p>
+After a round of feedback from my team, I sought approval from Tech for Campaigns' founders and moved into the final design phase.</p>
 	</div>
 	<div class="grid-item-12/12 grid-item-8/12@md grid">
 		<img class="grid-item-12/12 grid-item-6/12@md" src="//jessetrippe-cdn-173419.appspot.com/portfolio/tfc-two-wireframe-01.png" alt="Tech for Campaigns Phase Two Wireframes 1">